AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return ``true`` if ``n`` is the name of a numeric type or subtype in Standard

+.. function:: is_unchecked_conversion(node)

+    Return true if node represents an instantiation of the `Ada.Unchecked_Conversion` subprogram

+.. function:: is_unchecked_deallocation(node)

+    Return true if node represents an instantiation of the `Ada.Unchecked_Deallocation` subprogram

 .. function:: list_of_units()

     Return a (cached) list of all known units